tderond/Budin2018/README.md

 to see all options and explanations

-The commands in the example shell script were written for Bash 4.3.30 using Parellel 20130922 on Debian Linux
+The commands in the example shell script were written for Bash 4.3.30 using Parallel 20130922 on Debian Linux

 Citation for Parallel: O. Tange (2011):